Day Trips & Weekend Excursions

 Take a break for lunch.
 There are several outstanding restaurants within walking distance.
 In Owensboro, you can get your fill of the world’s finest bluegrass and barbecue.

-You can always look up the friendly folks at the Owensboro Daviess County Tourist Commission or stop by the visitor center and local Hall of Fame located at 215 East Second Street, or call them at 1 (800) 489-1131 to order a visitor’s guide.
+You can always look up the friendly staff at the Owensboro Daviess County Tourist Commission or stop by the visitor center and local Hall of Fame located at 215 East Second Street, or call them at 1 (800) 489-1131 to order a visitor’s guide.

 If you would like more information about visiting the state of Kentucky, click here.